zeyios/zeyios/README.md

 Hi there 👋

-💻 I'm a Frontend Developer and trying to be a Fullstack Developer.
+💻 I'm a Fullstack Developer.

 ### Skills